The Black Beacons Trail Races- FAQs 2025

 4)-How hard is the navigation?

-The Black Beacon routes are relatively simple to follow using gps device, map and any additional route marking that have been added along the way.
-The route follows a logical path traversing the Black mountains and Brecon Beacons.
-Ultimately it is the participants responsibility to follow the route using a combination of the gps, and map.
+The Black Beacon routes are relatively simple to follow using gps device, any additional route marking and paper map.
+The route follows a logical paths traversing the Black Mountains and Brecon Beacons.
+It is the participants responsibility to follow the route using a combination of the gps, and markings and map.

 To enter you should be a competent mountain runner , and if you have any doubts you should recce the route and practise your route finding and navigation in your training.